When building a ranger monster slayer in DnD 5e, consider these elements of a DnD vampire hunter:

 - Beast Sense: Concentrate and sense the world through a nearby creature.
 This grants unique abilities like a bird’s eye view or blindsight.

-- Speak with Plants: Communicate simple ideas with surrounding plant life.
-This grants me the ability to ask trees about who has passed by recently.
+- Speak with Plants: This grants me the ability to ask trees about who has passed by recently.
 Perhaps I could even ask a plant monster to chill out.

 - Locate Creature: Find the direction of an animal within 1,000 feet.
-Must be able to visualize creature.
+I need to have seen the creature before.

 - Commune with Nature: Connect with the environment and learn its layout within 3 miles.
 Plant life, bodies of water, civilization, extraplanar contact and monsters can be found with this spell.